hueyyeng/simple-react-lightbox/README.md

 - Caption has [new options](caption-options) to allow the text to be aligned and to add some padding to the container.
 - Auto-play has been improved.
 When the auto-play is on, if the image is changed, the auto-play timer will be reset (and also the progress bar if enabled).

-- Responsive UX of the light-box has been improved.

 - CSS Classes are 100% covered now so if you really want to add some more customization, every element will have its own class.
 Please keep in mind that if you drastically change the css I am not responsible of any broken code 🤪

+- Responsive UX of the light-box has been improved on mobile devices.
+Various fixes with IE11.
+An issue with the panz-zoom not working well with touch controls on mobile has been fixed.

 #### A brief introduction